What are the Components of Financial Statements?

-Balance Sheet reports the financial position of the business at a particular point of time.
+Balance Sheet reports the financial position of the business at a particular point in time.
 It is also known as the Statement of Financial Position or Statement of Financial Condition or Position Statement.

-It shows the Assets owned by the business on one side and sources of funds used by the business to own such assets in the form of Capital contribution and liabilities incurred by the business on the other side.
-In nutshell, Balance Sheet shows how the money has been made available to the business of the company and how the money is employed by the company.
+It shows the Assets owned by the business on one side and sources of funds used by the business to hold such assets in the form of Capital contribution and liabilities incurred by the business on the other side.
+In a nutshell, the Balance Sheet shows how the money has been made available to the business of the company and how the company employs the money.

 Balance Sheet Consists of 3 Elements: